Invisalign Massapequa Park · Long Island

 How Invisalign Works

-Invisalign relies on the same principle as traditional braces to straighten the teeth, in that it applies gentle but gradual pressure that shifts them into the ideal positions.
+Invisalign relies on the same principle as traditional braces to straighten teeth, in that it applies gentle but gradual pressure that shifts them into the ideal positions.
 Rather than using metal brackets and wires to do this, a patient just has to wear a progressive series of clear plastic aligner trays.
 Each tray is worn for about 20-22 hours a day for two weeks before they are switched out for the next set in the series.

 Crowded Teeth

 This is by far the most popular reason people want to have their teeth straightened.
 Crowded teeth present obvious aesthetic concerns, but they also make it more difficult to brush and floss properly, increasing someone’s risk of cavities and gum disease.
-Literally tens of millions of patients have been able to resolve this problem thanks to Invisalign.
+Literally, tens of millions of patients have been able to resolve this problem thanks to Invisalign.

 Gaps Between Teeth